swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 #### Importing within an **C/Objective-C/C++** context

-How a mixed target, `MixedPackage`, is imported into an **C/Objective-C/C++** file will vary dependong on the language it is being imported in.
+How a mixed target, `MixedPackage`, is imported into an **C/Objective-C/C++** file will vary depending on the language it is being imported in.

 When Clang modules are supported, clients can import the module.
 Textual imports are also an option.